Open Access Dissertation

 Chapter Five questions the implications of technologies used through the process of techne to change the canon of memory.
 This final chapter will discuss how technologies have always affected memory and why those influences are critical to contemporary rhetoric studies.
 In particular, Chapter Five will deal with the new sources and boundaries of control individuals have (or do not have) over their digital memories.

 Lacey, Kimberly, "Making memory: techne, technology, and the refashioning of contemporary memory" (2011).
 Wayne State University Dissertations.
-Paper 246.
+246.